Elon Musk Introduces A More Costly Twitter Ad-Free Subscription

 It has been under contemplation for a while but has not yet taken physical form.
 Midway through December 2022, Musk had already suggested that an entirely ad-free membership may get introduced this year.

-Additionally, Elon Musk stated that current Twitter Blue members would only see half as many advertisements as free users.
+Additionally, Elon Musk stated that current Blue members would only see half as many advertisements as free users.

-Elon Musk, the head of Twitter, declared in a number of tweets on Saturday that the company’s subscription service would show customers less advertisements and even have an ad-free tier.
+The head of Twitter, declared in a number of tweets on Saturday that the company’s subscription service would show customers less advertisements and even have an ad-free tier.